 The Oyster case was formulated by Rolex’s technical team of experts and engineers who wanted to create a robust and hardy housing for one of their mechanical movements.
 The Rolex Oyster case featured a patented system that allowed the bezel, the winding crown, and the caseback to screw down to the middle barrel of the case.
 Today, all of the watches in the Rolex Oyster Perpetual collection are made from 904L stainless steel – considered especially corrosion and scratch-resistant, perfect for facing any challenge head-on.
 The same material is more often than not used for the bracelet which hugs the contours of the wrist, exuding a rugged, handsome aesthetic that has come to be loved the world over.

 Although a popular and practical design feature, the fluted bezel of the Rolex Oyster Perpetual watch was originally created to serve a purpose.
 The fluting was used to screw the bezel onto the middle case with a special tool exclusive to Rolex, and even though the design of the watch has changed and no longer requires fluting to properly secure the bezel onto the case, the beauty and appeal of the fluted bezel design endures.
-Rolex Oyster Perpetual watches also feature a screw-down Twinlock crown, fitted with two sets of gaskets that prevent water leaking in and damaging the watch.
+Rolex Oyster Perpetual watches also feature a screw-down Twinlock crown, fitted with two sets of gaskets that prevent water from leaking in and damaging the watch.

 2) Every Rolex Watch Is Technically Part Of The Oyster Perpetual Collection